quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 Lists can encapsulate Items or Item-like components, for example [QCollapsible](/components/collapsible.html) or [QSideLink](/components/layout-side-links.html) (latter if setting `item` property).

-List Items have three areas of interest:
+List Items have content areas:
 * **left side** and **right side** (usually equipped for supplemental actions represented by icons, avatars, images or letters, but not limited to only these)
 * **main content** which usually is filled with a label (title) and sublabel (subtitle), form components, or anything else for that matter.